Lemon & Herb Ribs

 Ribs are my guilty pleasure.
 Super tender and often dripping with sauce they are a messy but delicious dish to enjoy at a summer barbecue.
-While most ribs are coated in a barbecue sauce that’s packed with sugar and preservatives, in this recipe we lightened things up with fresh and healthy, all natural ingredients.
+While most ribs are coated in a barbecue sauce that’s packed with sugar and preservatives, in this Lemon & Herb Ribs recipe I lightened things up with fresh and healthy, all natural ingredients.

 A variety of fresh herbs including rosemary, thyme, sage and parsley are finely chopped and then stirred into a thick paste with lemon juice, zest, garlic, olive oil and honey.
 The ribs are marinated in the mixture overnight and then baked for 2 hours in the oven until they are fall off the bone tender.
 The marinade coats the meat and becomes deliciously sticky when cooked so be sure to have lots of napkins on hand (although licking your fingers is much more fun!).